bigbio/quantms/docs/introduction.rst

               testing of those peak group to classify them correctly |In development|
             - With diaNN (:doc:`dia`) |Implemented|

+        - (transition) library-based
-        - with predefined transition libraries |Unsupported|
+            - with predefined transition libraries |Implemented|

 - Protein inference and quantification
     This is done to map ambiguous peptides to the mostly likely proteins of origin